hydephp/develop/README.md

 ## About this repository

 Contains the frontend assets for HydePHP stored in hydephp/framework under resources/assets.
+See https://github.com/hydephp/framework/tree/master/resources/assets

 ### Source files
 Source files are stored in the root of the repository.
 These can be published to your Hyde installation, or used to compile into the dist/ directory.